-Deadline: Completed nomination forms may be submitted an any time, but must be received before May 1 for the 2017 competition.
+Deadline: Completed nomination forms may be submitted an any time, but must be received before August 1 for each annual competition.
 Nominations received thereafter will be considered in the following year’s competition.

 Nomination Forms Automatically Renewed: Unsuccessful candidates will also be considered in two subsequent years.
 Eventually an unsuccessful candidate will be either dropped from consideration or transferred to an award category where the prospect may be more promising.